 What animals will I get to meet?

 The animals you will get to meet can vary from night to night.
-The evening animals encounter focuses on some of the more amazing native Australian reptiles while we save the cute and furry animals for the morning.
-On the night walk we head for the animals that are most impressive to see at night such as the animals from the African waterhole and Big Cats.
-If you have a particular favourite animal make sure to mention it to your hosts and if possible they will include it on the walk.
+The evening animal encounters focus on some of the more amazing native Australian reptiles while we save the cute and furry animals for the morning.
+On the night walk, we head for the animals that are most impressive to see at night such as the animals from the African waterhole.
+If you have a favourite animal, make sure to mention it to your hosts and if possible they will include it on the walk.
 The behind the scenes tours also vary from morning to morning but all the tours we have access to are amazing experiences that you would never have the opportunity to do on a regular visit to the Zoo.

 All Children must be 5 years or older to attend a Roar and Snore.
 A child is anyone from the age of 5 to 17.
 Anyone under the age of 18 is required to be accompanied by an adult.